jmvedrine/moodle-qtype_multichoiceset/README.md

 This is a multiple-choice, multiple-response question type that was created by Adriane Boyd (adrianeboyd@gmail.com) and is now maintained by Jean-Michel Vedrine (vedrine@univ-st-etienne.fr).

-This version can be used with Moodle 2.6 and ulterior 2.6.x versions.
+This version can be used with Moodle 2.6, 2.7, 2.8 ad 2.9 versions.

 ###Description: